Cooking My Dreams

 In Italy, the most used tomato is San Marzano.
 San Marzano tomatoes are part of the plum tomato family.
 One of the most common tomatoes you can find from the same family is the Roma tomato.

 They mostly differ in shape.
 Roma tomatoes are round while San Marzano are thinner and pointed.
 They both have more flesh, fewer seeds, and are less watery, which makes them ideal for sauces.
+Check out also this guide on Ultimate Guide to Italian Tomato Variaties (and how to use them).

 Can I use pre-made tomato sauce?